 0.53 X 24 = $12.72

 Cost per Month to Run Your Air Conditioner:

 Using the multiplier for a 100 degree Santa Clarita summer again, we get:

 $381.60 X 0.4 = $152.64

 Figuring out how much it will cost to run an air conditioner can be a pain, but doing it just once or twice can give you some pretty good insight into where your money is going.
 I’d recommend playing around with some of the multipliers and figuring out how much it affects your costs for running an air conditioner.
-For more information on other questions like this, such as what is a two stage furnace? or for consumer reviews like the Lennox vs Carrier furnace review, visit the ASM air conditioning blog.
-If you live in Santa Clarita or the greater Los Angeles area, give us a call and we’d be happy to answer any questions that you might have!
+For more information on other topics like this, visit the ASM air conditioning blog.
+If you live in Santa Clarita or the greater Los Angeles area, click below; you might be in our service area!